matrix-org/matrix-spec/content/rooms/fragments/v1-auth-rules.md

         performed on receipt of a
         PDU](server-server-api/#checks-performed-on-receipt-of-a-pdu), reject.
     4. If there is no `m.room.create` event among the entries, reject.
-    5. If the `m.room.create` event content has the field `m.federate` set to `false` and the `sender` domain of the event does not match the `sender` domain of the create event, reject.
+3. If the `content` of the `m.room.create` event in the room state has the property `m.federate` set to `false`, and the `sender` domain of the event does not match the `sender` domain of the create event, reject.
-3. If type is `m.room.aliases`:
+4. If type is `m.room.aliases`:
     1. If event has no `state_key`, reject.
     2. If sender's domain doesn't matches `state_key`, reject.
     3. Otherwise, allow.
-4. If type is `m.room.member`:
+5. If type is `m.room.member`:
     1. If no `state_key` key or `membership` key in `content`, reject.
     2. If `membership` is `join`:
         1. If the only previous event is an `m.room.create` and the